 After college at UC Davis, I upgraded to Extra class and obtained my current call sign AA6RE.
 It is short call but that last "dit" sometimes gets lost in the noise.

-I work CW almost exclusively because I have a poor antenna system and operate low power, 100 W. In the past (up till summer 2012) the antenna was an old AEA ISO-Loop antenna mounted at ground level.
+I work CW almost exclusively, because I have a poor antenna system and operate low power, 100 W. In the past (through summer 2012) the antenna was an old AEA ISO-Loop antenna mounted at ground level.
 I recently (September 2012) upgraded from an ICOM-735 to a Kenwood TS-590.
-The ICOM had been used for 30 years along with its matching tuner and power supply.
-The TS-590 has much better interference rejection and the low noise is amzing compared to the 735.
-I now use a buddipole dipole in the backyard at about 12-15 feet.
-It seems to work better than my old ISO-Loop ground mounted antenna but at 15 feet directionality is not very good.
-I have made QRP contacts with it and the new TS-590.
+The ICOM had been used for 30 years, along with its matching tuner and power supply.
+It was very reliable with only one repair needed when 18 MHz transmission stopped.

 The new TS-590 has much better interference rejection, and the low noise is amazing compared to the 735.
 I now use a buddipole dipole in the backyard at about 14 feet.
 It seems to work better than my old ISO-Loop ground mounted antenna, but at 14 feet directionality is not very good on 20 meters.
 I have made 5W QRP contacts with the Buddipole dipole, the new TS-590 and my FT-817ND.

 My FT-817 includes a CW filter.
 For a tuner I use an Elecraft T1 autotuner.
 The tuner is fast, easy to use, and compact.

 On ten meters and often 15 meters, five watts works very well with the right number of sun spots!
 QRP work can be a challenge, but I now have 50 states confirmed on QRP.
 Rhode Island was the last QRP state contact needed.